jesslark/dictionary/README.md

 # Dictionary for Devs

-Dictionary for Devs was an idea created by Jess Mear and used as a project by the Phoenix React Meetup Group.
+Dictionary for Devs was an idea created by Jess Lark and used as a project by the Phoenix React Meetup Group.
 Later, during Hacktobertfest 2018, Jess started a fresh approach to the DFD as a shallow dive into open source.
 The DFD is a collection of terms, phrases, and acronyms that are assumed knowledge in the dev community but may be unfamiliar to new, or even seasoned, developers.

 ## How to Contribute